anoushkaghosh231/anoushkaghosh231/README.md

 ## Hi there 👋
+🌱 Hi, I'm Anoushka, a multidisciplinary enthusiast with a interest in both software and electronics.
+In terms of programming, I'm proficient in Python, SQL, and C, and I also have experience with frontend development using HTML, CSS, and JavaScript.
+I'm currently pursuing my major in Electronics, which has given me a solid understanding of digital design using Verilog HDL and multiple simulation softwares.
+I'm currently exploring the world of Arduino and am eager to dive deeper into embedded systems.
+I'm excited to connect with like-minded individuals and contribute to the community!
 <!--
 **anoushkaghosh231/anoushkaghosh231** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.